data2health/CTS-Personas/docs/pages/methodology/methodology.md

 #### Step 5: Best Practices

 The CTS-Personas team is eager to learn about your suggestions for making persona profiles better!
-Submit feedback at: https://github.com/data2health/CTS-Personas/issues
+Submit feedback on our main [GitHub site](https://github.com/data2health/CTS-Personas/issues)

 For additional advice and best practices on persona creation from the world of user experience design (UX), where personas originated, as well as Usability.gov, please see the following sources: